VatsalJagani/Splunk-Green-Alerts-App/README.md

 ## Release Notes

+#### Version 1.1.0 (Jan 2025)
+* Splunklib updated to the latest version.
+* Added searchbnf for custom command for hints during search query writing.

 #### Version 1.0.0 (Aug 2023)
 * Created the first version of the App with custom command to achieve the functionality specified.